Craig Pollock: Career

 Pollock worked as a teacher in the late 1970s (Keith Grammar School) becoming director of sport (1981–85) at the College Beausoleil in Villars, Switzerland.
 Here he taught a young Jacques Villeneuve who had been sent to the school following the death of his Formula One driver father Gilles Villeneuve.

 After leaving school Villeneuve pursued a career as a racing driver, following in his father's footsteps.
-Villeneuve entered Formula 3 with Prema Racing in Italy and had relatively poor results.
+Villeneuve entered Formula Three with Prema Powerteam in Italy and had relatively poor results.
 The two men were brought back together by a chance meeting at the Suzuka circuit.
 Villeneuve was invited by a Japanese photographer and fan of his late father to attend an event during the GP weekend.
 Pollock was attending on Honda related business.
-The meeting at the circuit led to 3 meetings in Switzerland when Villeneuve was pursuing the possibility of Pollock managing his career.
+The meeting at the circuit led to three meetings in Switzerland when Villeneuve was pursuing the possibility of Pollock managing his career.
 Pollock accepted after the last meeting.
-Pollock's first initiative was to negotiate with Toyota Team Tom's in Japan and move Villeneuve to Tokyo where he could have the chance to work on his pure talent as a driver.
-(1992).
+Pollock's first initiative was to negotiate with Toyota Team TOM'S in Japan and move Villeneuve to Tokyo in 1992, where he could have the chance to work on his pure talent as a driver.
 During this year Pollock was contacted by Jean-Claude Torchia working for Imperial Tobacco in Montreal to see if Villeneuve would accept driving in the Formula Atlantic car at Trois-Rivières in Quebec.
 This opened the door for Pollock to commence future negotiations for Villeneuve's career in the States.
-A 3 year deal was signed.
+A three year deal was signed.

 In 1993, Villeneuve raced in American Formula Atlantic before breaking into IndyCars the following year in 1994.
 After winning at Road America in his rookie season, Villeneuve won the IndyCar championship and the prestigious Indianapolis 500 in 1995.
 Pollock used this winning streak to negotiate Villeneuve's entry into F1 with the Williams Racing team where he won the championship in his second year, 1997.

-During Villeneuve's final year in IndyCar, Pollock had been working in the background to set up a new Formula One Team when he had been told by Adrian Reynard that if he could get the funding, the engine supplier partner, and a driver for the team, he could count on Reynard to help.
+During Villeneuve's final year in IndyCar, Pollock had been working in the background to set up a new Formula One team when he had been told by Adrian Reynard that if he could get the funding, the engine supplier partner, and a driver for the team, he could count on Reynard to help.